omelancon/javascript-1/README.md

 // notation for an array of Numbers: [Number]
 // notation for an array of Strings: [String]
 // notation for a two-dimensional array of numbers: [[Number]]
-// notation for an array of any type: [Any] or Array
+// notation for an array of any type: [Any]
 ```

 ### Notation for Objects